Saving the planet with The Fab 55

 Will it be cold if I turn the boiler temperature down?

 You can get the same amount of heat to keep your home or business warm by running the heating for longer.
 A steady background heat during the heating season is more efficient than short bursts of on/off using the timer.
-You should also regularly adjust your room thermostats and thermostatic radiator valves.
+You should also regularly monitor your room thermostats.
+You should not treat the thermostatic radiator valves like a motorbike throttle – it’s not good to turn them up and down too frequently.
 It’s best not to let temperatures fall below 16 degrees in a home at night, because that can be dangerous for people with cold related medical conditions.

-If you have a combination boiler, you can experiment with turning your boiler temperature below 55 degrees – to 45 degrees.
+If you have a combination boiler, you can experiment with turning your boiler temperature to the radiators to below 55 degrees – to 45 degrees.
 Do it in stages, not all at once.

 How do I know if I have a combination boiler?